Table of Contents

-People wonder: Is there an after life, or life after death?
-God created humans to live forever but sin ruined His plans.
+Some people wonder: Is there an after life?
+God created humans to live forever but sin ruined His plans (Genesis 3).
 Sin disconnected humans from the source of life, and therefore they became subject to death (Romans 5:12).
-But the hope of eternal life was restored through Jesus Christ (Rom.
-5:12, 18; 6:23) and with it all that Adam lost through breaking of God’s law (John 10:10; 11:25; 14:6).
+But the hope of eternal life was restored through Jesus Christ (Romans 5:12, 18; 6:23) and with it all that Adam lost through breaking of God’s law (John 10:10; 11:25; 14:6).

 Christ’s incarnation and sacrificial death made it possible for the members of the human race to have eternal life.
 Christ became the link between earth and heaven.
 He said, “I am the way and the truth and the life.
 No one comes to the Father except through me” (John 14:6).
 Because of the plan of salvation, death is not the end of mankind (John 11:25-26).
 And Jesus will give the key of heaven to the redeemed (Revelation 1:17-18).

-Christ comforted His disciples with the hope of heaven, “Let not your heart be troubled; you believe in God, believe also in Me.
+Through the sacrificial death and resurrection of Christ, the believer can obtain life after death and can triumphantly proclaim, “O Death, where is your sting?
+O Hades, where is your victory?”
+(1 Corinthians 15:55).
+Christ comforted His disciples with the hope of eternal life in heaven, “Let not your heart be troubled; you believe in God, believe also in Me.
 In My Father’s house are many mansions; if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again and receive you to Myself; that where I am, there you may be also” (John 14:1-3).

-The Lord desires that all should repent and have eternal life (2 Peter 3:9).
+The Lord calls everyone to repent and have eternal life (2 Peter 3:9).
 “Whoever believes in the Son has eternal life, but whoever rejects the Son will not see life, for God’s wrath remains on him” (John 3:36).
 But it is up to people to accept or reject His love.
 Paul urged the believers to not delay their decision to accept the Lord (2 Corinthians 6:2).
-For ultimately the day of mercy will be shut, and when it does, there will be no second chance for those who have rejected God’s love (Hebrews 9:27).
+For ultimately the day of mercy will be shut, and when it does, there will be no second chance for those who have not received God’s love (Hebrews 9:27).

 In His service,